virtuositydev/pacman/README.md

 The [Dockerfile](docker/Dockerfile) performs the following steps:

-1. It is based on Node.js LTS Version 6 (Boron).
+1. It is based on Node.js Version 6 (Boron).
-1. It then clones the Pac-Man game into the configured application directory.
+2. It then copies the Pac-Man game into the configured application directory.
-1. Exposes port 8080 for the web server.
+3. Exposes port 8080 for the web server.
-1. Starts the Node.js application using `npm start`.
+4. Starts the Node.js application using `npm start`.

 To build the image run:

 ```
-cd docker
-docker build -t <registry>/<user>/pacman-nodejs-app .
+docker build -t <registry>/<user>/pacman-nodejs-app -f ./docker/Dockerfile .
 ```

 You can test the image by running: